rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 > &emsp; _A bug means an observed malfunction to empirical pragmatists_
 > &emsp; _A bug means a logical flaw to formal theorists_

-In empirical science, rare it tricky.
+In empirical science, rare is tricky.
 Rare can escape the empirical process.
 The term _outlier_, used in statistics, is relevant.
 The term "zebra" is used by medical doctors, "zebras" are hard to figure out, rare cases.
 Empirical reasoning sometimes equates rare with impossible.
 When dealing with real world we say: